 EXPERIENCE AND QUALIFICATIONS

 This internship is open to graduate and law students who have completed their first year of school.
-Interns should possess the following:
+Interns must be Florida residents and should possess the following:

 - Innate curiosity, passion and initiative.